Incognito95/BeautyBoosters_Wordpress/wp-content/plugins/gift-up/readme.txt

 7. Clear, accurate reporting that's available to export

 == Changelog ==
+= 2.14 =
+* More tolerant way to redeem so it does not require a post body

 = 2.13 =
 * Added ability to pre-set the custom value amount if a custom value gift card is forced